williamhullender/osticket-prereqs/README.md

 </p>
 <br />

 When that is done, you will continue to set up osTicket in the browser.
 Click continue on the osTicket browser page.
-Fill out the page as required except for the Database Settings at the bottom of the page.
+Fill out the page typing in your the information you want until you get to the Database Settings at the bottom of the page.

-Download and install HeidiSQL from the Installation files.
+Go back to the installation files in file explorer and download and install HeidiSQL (HeidiSQL_12.3.0.6589_Setup) from the Installation files.
+Keep hitting next -> install -> ensure launch HeidiSQL box checked -> finish, HeidiSQL should launch then Select skip.

 </p>
 <br />